GitNomiEst/ML2_MEP_Project/READMEforSTUDENTS.md

 Update requirements: pip freeze > requirements.txt

 ## Access to MongoDB & API Key
 Mongo DB access: please get in touch with kaeseno1@students.zhaw.ch to get the password (required in model.py & api.py).
-Please do not share this secret with anyone else.
+Please do not share this secret with anyone else.ad
 API Key: please generate your own API key if you want to load more data into the mongo DB.

 ## Questions?